ThijnK/discord-bot-template-ts/README.md

 ## Styling

-To ensure consistent styling throughout the bot's embeds and messages, some constants are provided in the [`src/utils/constants.ts`](./src/utils/constants.ts) file.
+To ensure consistent styling throughout the bot's embeds and messages, some definitions are provided in the [`src/utils/style.ts`](./src/utils/style.ts) file.
 Currently, this includes the following:

 - `COLORS`: a list of colors, which can be used to provide a color to an embed, or really anything else